-Collector pick up of your paper form
+Collection of your form

-For most households across Australia, your Collector will return to pick up your completed form between 9 and 28 August 2006.
+If you do not submit an eCensus form, your Collector will return to pick up your completed form between 10 August and 28 August 2011.

-- If the Collector calls when you are not at home, they will leave a card giving an estimate of when they will return. - If your form has not been collected by 28 August 2006 please phone the Census Inquiry Service on 1300 362 883.
+- If the Collector calls when you are not at home, they will leave a card giving an estimate of when they will return.

+- If your form has not been collected by 28

+August 2011 please phone the Census Inquiry

+Service on 1300 338 776.